EdelByte/gradle-conventions/README.md

 Convention plugins encode your build standards once.
 Every module that applies a plugin inherits the same compiler flags, test setup, dependency constraints, and publishing configuration — with zero copy-paste.
 This repo contains a set of __opinionated__ convention plugins to help set sensible defaults for projects.

+## Demo Repository

+To see these convention plugins in action, including how they are applied in real module `build.gradle.kts` files, see the demo repository: [Demo project](https://github.com/<your-org>/<your-demo-repo>).

 ## Available Plugins

 | Plugin ID                     | Purpose                                                                                           |